 7 Myths About Suicide

-The recent tragedy of Robin Williams's suicide—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
+The recent tragedies of Kate Spade's and Anthony Bourdain's suicides—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
 This week, the Savvy Psychologist cleans up after the headlines.

-The media frenzy is starting to settle after the tragic suicide of Robin Williams.
+The media frenzy is starting to settle after the tragic suicides of Kate Spade and Anthony Bourdain.
 Some of the coverage, I was happy to see, was sensitive and compassionate, while some was just plain irresponsible, sensationalistic, and full of specific details-- all of which can put vulnerable people at risk, and perpetuate misinformation.

 So, this week on the Savvy Psychologist, we’ll set right 7 myths about suicide.

 Myth #1: People Who Attempt Suicide Are Just Trying to Get Attention / It’s a Cry for Help

 Fact: Most individuals who attempt or complete suicide—over 90%—are suffering from a mental illness.
 Depression, bipolar disorder, schizophrenia, alcoholism, drug dependence, or often a combination of a few of the above, can set the stage for suicide.

 Framing suicide as a method to get attention paints those who are sick as manipulative, when in fact, they are simply really ill.
 In addition, even if a suicide attempt is a cry for help, it means they need help--so let's help!.

 Myth #2: Suicide is Selfish